See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Introduction

-To address the research question, a straightforward method is to introduce an additional annotator, leveraging multi-agent collaboration~\cite{zhang2025appagent,wang2025mobilev2} to perceive the current toggle state and guide the action agents accordingly.
-However, this strategy creates a paradox: on one hand, since existing multimodal agents already struggle with perceiving and executing toggle commands, they are unlikely to perform effectively as annotators; on the other hand, if an annotator is capable of reliably identifying the toggle state and instructing the action agents, it would be more reasonable to employ the annotator directly as the action agent, thereby mitigating the collaboration complexity and latency.
-This dilemma underscores the limitations of annotation-dependent strategy and highlights the demand to enhance the intrinsic capability of multimodal agents to perceive and execute toggle control instructions accurately.
+To address the research question, two straightforward approaches are often considered: meticulously prompting the agent to check the toggle state during interaction, or incorporating an additional annotator to guide action agents with the current toggle state through multi-agent collaboration~\cite{zhang2025appagent,wang2025mobilev2}.
+However, both strategies are generally ineffective.
+Prompting struggles to fundamentally enhance the reasoning ability of agents when handling toggle control instructions.
+And incorporating an additional annotator introduces a paradox: on one hand, existing multimodal agents already struggle to perceive, reason and execute toggle control instructions, making them unreliable as annotators; on the other hand, if an annotator is capable of reliably identifying the toggle state and providing accurate guidance, it would be more efficient to adopt the annotator directly as the action agent, thereby mitigating the collaboration complexity and latency.
+These challenges underscore the limitations of prompt-based and annotator-based methods, highlighting the demand to improve the intrinsic reasoning capability of multimodal agents in accurately perceiving, reasoning, and executing toggle control instructions.

-To this end, focusing on the most prevalent mobile platform for toggle interactions, we propose \textbf{St}ate-\textbf{a}ware \textbf{R}easoning (StaR), a training method to enhance the ability of multimodal agents to execute toggle control instructions.
-StaR refines the reasoning process on toggle control instructions, teaching agents to initiatively (i) perceive the current toggle state from the screenshot, (ii) analyze the desired toggle state from the user instruction, and (iii) decide whether to perform the toggle action based on the comparison between the two states.
-By integrating explicit state awareness into reasoning, StaR eliminates the reliance on additional annotators and enables agents to achieve more accurate and reliable execution of toggle control instructions.
+To this end, focusing on the most prevalent mobile platform for toggle interactions, we propose \textbf{St}ate-\textbf{a}ware \textbf{R}easoning (StaR), a multimodal reasoning method that enhances the ability of agents to perceive, reason, and execute toggle control instructions.
+StaR refines the reasoning process by teaching agents to (i) perceive the current toggle state from the screenshot, (ii) infer the desired state from the user instruction, and (iii) decide whether to perform the toggle action based on the comparison.
+By integrating explicit state awareness into reasoning, StaR eliminates the reliance on additional annotators and enables agents to achieve more accurate and reliable toggle execution.